y1255018/voice-printer/README.md

 * [Julius](https://julius.osdn.jp/en_index.php) - For Voice Recognition.
 Use ver4.5

-you can install by this script
+You can install this command
 ```bash
 sh install.sh
 ```